-11 On the Configuration Inputs panel, specify the systems for the VCS cluster operations and then move the required systems to include the them as the Application failover target list.
+9 On the Configuration Inputs panel, select the VCS cluster systems on which you want to configure the application for high availability and move them to the Application failover targets list.
+The local system is selected by default.

 Using the up-down arrow keys, you can define the priority order for the failover systems.

-After you specify the cluster systems and the failover targets, you must specify the domain user account details in the respective fields under Domain user details.
-VCS agents use this account to perform domain operations (such as Active Directory updates).
+For each system that you assign as a failover target, you must specify the domain user account details in the appropriate fields on the Edit System dialog box.
+The VCS agents use these details to perform domain operations (such as Active Directory updates).